agalakhov/captdriver/README.md

 ## Installation and Setup
 This software must be manually installed.
 Please refer to Mounaiban's Captdriver Wiki for detailed instructions at https://github.com/mounaiban/captdriver/wiki.
-You are advised that you will be using this software AT YOUR OWN RISK as it is rather incomplete.

 ## Technical Information
 Details of the CAPT format, including printer control